jawher/mow.cli/README.md

 mow.cli is my humble attempt at solving these issues and providing an alternative.

-Here's a quick demo of mow.cli's contexual help messages:
+Here's a quick demo of mow.cli's contextual help messages:

 ![help](http://i.imgur.com/LGrRiyJ.gif)